graphile/graphile.github.io/src/pages/postgraphile/extending.md

 [PgComputedColumnsPlugin](https://github.com/graphile/graphile-build/blob/master/packages/graphile-build-pg/src/plugins/PgComputedColumnsPlugin.js).

-However, sometimes you need more surgical precision, and you only want to remove one specific thing.
+However, sometimes you need more surgical precision, and you only want to remove one specific type of thing.
 To achieve this you need to add a hook to the thing that owns the thing you wish to remove - for example if you want to remove a field `bar` from an object type `Foo` you could hook `GraphQLObjectType:fields` and return the set of fields less the one you want removed.

 Here's an example of a plugin generator you could use to generate plugins to remove individual fields.
-You could write this much more efficiently!
+This is just to demonstrate how a plugin to do this might work, [smart comments](/postgraphile/smart-comments/) are likely a better approach.

 ```js
 const omit = require("lodash/omit");